eslint/rfcs/designs/2019-move-to-async-api/README.md

 ## Backwards Compatibility Analysis

-If we assume [RFC44] will be merged, this RFC is a drastic change, but not a breaking change until we decide to remove `CLIEngine` class.
+This RFC is a drastic change, but not a breaking change until we decide to remove `CLIEngine` class.

 This RFC just adds `LinterShell` class and deprecates `CLIEngine` class.
 We can do both in a minor release.